Hello!

 Does Black Tea Processing Differ from Green Tea Processing and Other Teas?

 You don’t have to be a tea connoisseur to know that there is an endless variety of flavours and colours when it comes to each type of tea.
-The strength, caffeine content, and colour of the tea all depends on the processing of the tea leaves.
+The strength, flavour, caffeine content, and colour of the tea all depends on the processing of the tea leaves.

 How Processing Different Tea Leaves Gives Us a Wonderful Variety of Teas

-- Black tea processing differs from all other tea making processes in that it has the longest oxidation step.
-Leaves are left to react with oxygen, so they become dark (hence the name black)!
+Black tea processing differs from all other tea-making processes in that it has the longest oxidation step.
+Leaves are left to react with oxygen, so they become dark (hence the name black)

 How Justea Makes Tea - Justly Made Tea

-The Tea Plantation Process for the Unique Purple Tea
+The Tea-Making Process for Purple Tea